 If anyone wants the actual e-mail exchange shoot me a pm and I'll be more than happy to forward it on to show how bad business is done.

-Review about: Saltcritters Shipping Service.
+Product or Service Mentioned: Saltcritters Shipping Service.

 Monetary Loss: $90.